Quality assurance vs. quality control

 As a business manager, you know that your reputation is everything.
 Protecting your brand and building your customer base means providing a consistent, reliable, and, most importantly, high-quality product.

 To do that, you need to have a solid grasp of quality assurance and quality control.
-To help, we're going to cover both of these processes in detail.
+Now you may think that whats the difference?
+Well lets break it down for you.
+We're going to cover both of these processes in detail.
 That way, you can start to strengthen both QA and QC at your business and build your brand.

 What is quality assurance?